TPE-TIGER/AIG301-501-Application-Development/documents/Invoke ThingsPro Edge API on Hello World Application.md

 ##### 3.4 Done and Next Action

-- Subscribe and Publish Tag on "Hello World" Application
+- <a href="Use%20TagHub%20SDK%20on%20Hello%20World%20Application%201.md">Use TagHub SDK on Hello World Application 1</a>